gregberns/auth-presentation/Talk.md

 * Can I log in?
 * Do you know who I am?

+Definition:

 > Authentication is the act of confirming the truth of an attribute of a single piece of data claimed true by an entity... authentication is the process of actually confirming that identity.

-> It might involve confirming the identity of a person by validating their identity documents, verifying the authenticity of a website with a digital certificate,[1] determining the age of an artifact by carbon dating, or ensuring that a product is what its packaging and labeling claim to be.
+> It might involve confirming the identity of a person by validating their identity documents, verifying the authenticity of a website with a digital certificate, determining the age of an artifact by carbon dating, or ensuring that a product is what its packaging and labeling claim to be.

 [Source - Wikipidia](https://en.wikipedia.org/wiki/Authentication)